MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 az config get
 ```

-This shows the default location that you set:
+This output shows the default location that you set:

 ```output
   "defaults": [